Mission & Outreach

-The Forum organises events for Interfaith Week in November, a major speaker meeting at the Guildhall each July and events for Holocaust Memorial Day in January.
+The Forum organises events for Interfaith Week in November, a major speaker meeting in July (held this year at the Mint with Satish Kumar speaking), and events for Holocaust Memorial Day in January.

 All We Can is an international development and relief organisation, working to see every person’s potential fulfilled.
 Focussed on serving the world’s most marginalised communities and is rooted in the Christian faith.
 All We Can works through partnership alongside our global neighbours most impacted by disasters, poverty and injustice to enable flourishing and resilient communities.

 We support All We Can through our harvest appeal.
 For details of projects click the link below